-IMPORTANT NOTE: Although we do not have an actual final exam in this class, we will meet during our final exam time on Wednesday, March 20th, from 9:30-11:20am in order to hear each other's group presentations.
+IMPORTANT NOTE: Although we do not have an actual final class, we will meet during our final exam time in order to hear group presentations.
 Please mark your calendars accordingly.

 After many years of marital bliss, tension enters the Kent household.